Asthakesarwani7/StudentDropoutSuccessAnalysis/README.md

-#  Student Dropout & Success Analysis
+#  Student Dropout & Success Rate Analysis

 ##  Overview
 This project analyzes student data to understand the factors that contribute to **dropout** and **success**.